eleda77/eleda77.github.io/docs/vocab_list.md

 **moule** - an edible type of mussel

 **mulct** - extract money from (someone) by fine or taxation; (mulct someone of) deprive someone of (money or possessions) by fraudulent means

+**mulligatawny** - a spicy meat or chicken soup originally made in India

 **mullion** - a vertical bar between the panes of glass in a window